| Texas

 American Free Trade Agreement (NAFTA), that road eventually was sold to

-worsening congestion and insufficient funding from the state
+worsening urban congestion and declining revenue from the static state

 toll road proposal was the statewide Trans-Texas Corridor project (see below).